Cell, Developmental and Molecular Biology

 10 credits

-This module will give you an understanding of the principles underlying the design and analysis of epidemiological studies and clinical trials.
+This module will give students an understanding of the principles underlying the design and analysis of epidemiological studies and clinical trials.

-You will use a range of statistical sources in clinical research, and use those sources to describe and explain concepts fundamental to clinical research of all kinds.
-You will also learn to describe, interpret and appraise the applicability of statistical methods in a wide range of clinical and biological research.
+Students will use a range of statistical sources in clinical research, and use these to describe and explain concepts fundamental to clinical research of all kinds.
+They will also learn to describe, interpret and appraise the applicability of statistical methods in a wide range of clinical and biological research.

 Host Tumour Interface